cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

-and $L_{zz}$, which all equal $\rho g z$ and off-diagonal (shear) stresses are zero; and $T$ has only horizontal stresses $T_{xx}$, $T_{yy}$ and $T_{xy}$, which are assumed to increase linearly with depth so that the entire upper crust is near the critical failure envelope [e.g., Zoback and Townend].
+and $L_{zz}$, which all equal $\rho g z$ and off-diagonal (shear) stresses are zero; and $T$ has only horizontal stresses $T_{xx}$, $T_{yy}$ and $T_{xy}$, which are assumed to increase linearly with depth so that the entire upper crust is near the critical failure envelope [e.g., Zoback and Townend], and are therefore parameterized as functions of depth.